nushell/nushell.github.io/book/commands/dfr_aggregate.md

 ---
 title: dfr aggregate
 layout: command
-version: 0.62.0
+version: 0.63.0
 usage: |
-  Performs an aggregation operation on a dataframe and groupby object
+  Performs a series of aggregations from a group by
 ---

 # `{{ $frontmatter.title }}`